divideandconquer/rabbitmq/README.md

 rabbitmq Cookbook
 =================

+** NOTE: The fixes that this fork was created for have been merged into the main opscode repo.
+I recommended that everyone uses that to keep as up to date as possible: https://github.com/opscode-cookbooks/rabbitmq **

 This is a cookbook for managing RabbitMQ with Chef.
 It is intended for 2.6.1 or later releases.

 **Version 2.0 Changes**